 Dr. Bell received a B.S. degree from Cornell University in 1975, and a Ph.D. in Environmental Biology from the University of North Carolina at Chapel Hill in 1988.
 Following postdoctoral fellowships at UNC-CH and U.S. Environmental Protection Agency he joined the National Institute of Environmental Health Sciences in 1990 becoming a Senior Investigator in 1996.
-He currently heads the Environmental Genomics Group in the Laboratory of Molecular Genetics, NIEHS.
+He currently heads the Environmental Epigenomics Group in the Immunity Inflammation and Disease Laboratory, NIEHS.

 Bell DA, Taylor JA, Paulson DF, Robertson CN, Mohler JL, Lucier GW.
 Genetic risk and carcinogen exposure: a common inherited defect of the carcinogen-metabolism gene glutathione S-transferase M1 (GSTM1) that increases susceptibility to bladder cancer.
 J Natl Cancer Inst.
 1993;85(14):1159-64.

 Stracquadanio G, Wang X, Wallace MD, Grawenda AM, Zhang P, Hewitt J, Zeron-Medina J, Castro-Giner F, Tomlinson IP, Goding CR, Cygan KJ, Fairbrother WG, Thomas LF, Sætrom P, Gemignani F, Landi S, Schuster-Böckler B, Bell DA, Bond GL.
 The importance of p53 pathway genetics in inherited and somatic cancer genomes.
 Nat Rev Cancer.
 2016;16(4):251-65.